 Yala National Park, Sri Lanka's leading wildlife sanctuary, consists of dry forests, coastal lagoons, and grasslands.
 While it's primarily known for game drives, specialist walking safaris are available in specific buffer zones.
 Led by experienced guides and naturalists, these walks provide a ground-level view of the park's biodiversity.
 During these walks, you can traverse habitats populated by sambar, spotted deer, sloth bears, and water buffalo.
 Yala has one of the world's highest leopard densities, though seeing them on foot is rare.
 The park is also a prime location for birdwatching, with species like bee-eaters, painted storks, and the crested serpent eagle.
 While elephant and crocodile sightings are common, guides ensure guest safety by interpreting animal signs and maintaining safe distances.

-The best time for walking safaris is during the dry season, from February to July, as wildlife gathers around water sources.
+The best time to walk: for walking safaris is during the dry season, from February to July, as wildlife gathers around water sources.
 It is recommended to walk in the early morning or late afternoon when temperatures are cooler and animals are more active.

 The Gal Vihara (Photo Credit: saiko3p)